shelleyolivia/learn-tutorials/network-documentation/avalanche/tutorials/erc20-token-transfer-to-eth-address.md

----
-description: Learn ow to Transfer ERC-20 tokens from C-chain to ETH address
----

-# Transfer ERC-20 tokens from the C-chain of your AVAX wallet to an ETH address

 # Introduction

-Continuing the theme of transfers of tokens, in this tutorial, we are going to learn how to programmatically transfer ERC-20 tokens from the C-chain to a Metamask wallet
+Continuing with the theme of token transfers, in this tutorial we are going to learn how to programmatically transfer ERC-20 tokens from the Avalanche C-chain to a Metamask wallet.

 # Prerequisites